mirko-pagliai/cakephp-assets/README.md

 You can install the plugin via composer:

     $ composer require --prefer-dist mirko-pagliai/assets

+**NOTE**: the package may require one of the latest versions version of CakePHP.
+Instead, the [cakephp3.2](//github.com/mirko-pagliai/assets/tree/cakephp3.2) branch is compatible with CakePHP versions from 3.2 onwards.
+In this case, you can install the package as well:

+    $ composer require --prefer-dist mirko-pagliai/assets:dev-cakephp3.2

-Then you have to edit `APP/config/bootstrap.php` to load the plugin:
+After installation, you have to edit `APP/config/bootstrap.php` to load the plugin:

     Plugin::load('Assets', ['bootstrap' => true, 'routes' => true]);